Decoding the Impact of the Union Budget for You

 All

-The revised new tax regime increases the standard deduction to ₹75,000 and alters tax slabs.
-For example, an individual earning ₹10 Lakhs annually could save ₹10,000 in taxes.
-Those with higher incomes, around ₹20 Lakhs or above, could save up to ₹17,500.
-This change aims to reduce the tax burden on salaried individuals.
+The revised new tax regime increases the standard deduction to ₹75,000 and adjusts tax slabs.
+For example, if you earn ₹10 lakhs annually, you could save around ₹10,000 in taxes.
+Those with higher incomes, around ₹20 lakhs or more, might save up to ₹17,500.
+This change is designed to potentially lessen the tax burden on salaried individuals.

-The Union Budget 2024 has increased the STCG tax rate from 15% to 20%.
-This affects investors who sell shares or mutual funds within a short period (usually less than a year).
-For instance, if an investor earns ₹20,000 in short-term gains, they would now pay ₹4,000 in tax instead of the previous ₹3,000.
+The Union Budget 2024 has raised the STCG tax rate from 15% to 20%.
+This could affect you if you sell shares or mutual funds within a short period (usually less than a year).
+For example, if you earn ₹20,000 in short-term gains, you would now pay ₹4,000 in tax instead of the previous ₹3,000.
+Hence, this taxation change might impact your investment returns.

 The LTCG tax rate for shares has been increased to 12.5% from 10%.
 However, the exemption limit has also been raised to ₹1.25 Lakhs from ₹1 Lakh.
 This means investors might pay less tax on their long-term gains from shares, depending on the amount of profit.
 For example, on a gain of ₹1.75 Lakhs, the tax would decrease from ₹7,500 to ₹6,250.

 The budget removes indexation benefits for LTCG on property sales but reduces the tax rate to 12.5%.
 This could lead to higher taxable gains despite the lower rate.
-For instance, a property bought for ₹50 Lakhs and sold for ₹70 Lakhs after several years might now incur a tax of ₹2.5 Lakhs, potentially higher than under the previous system with indexation.
+For instance, a property bought for ₹50 Lakhs and sold for ₹70 Lakhs after several years might now incur a tax of ₹2.5 Lakhs.
+This could potentially lead to different tax liabilities compared to the previous system with indexation.

-These changes necessitate a reassessment of personal financial strategies.
-Salaried individuals might benefit from the new tax regime.
-Investors need to reconsider their short-term and long-term investment strategies due to changes in capital gains taxation.
-Property owners should re-evaluate their selling strategies, considering the removal of indexation benefits.
-Overall, it's advisable to consult a financial advisor for personalized guidance.
+These changes could necessitate a reassessment of your personal financial strategies.
+As a salaried individual, you could recheck if you benefit more from the new tax regime.
+Investors might need to reconsider their short-term and long-term investment strategies due to changes in capital gains taxation.
+Property owners could also find it helpful to re-evaluate their selling strategies, with the removal of indexation benefits.

 FAQ Avatar